You’re not looking for more strategy.

 • More strategy

-Trying to think your way forward
+Trying to think your way forward using frameworks that no longer fit.

 • More execution

-even when it no longer feels aligned.
+Doing more of what used to work, even when it no longer feels aligned.

 • More visibility